aleen42/PersonalWiki/post/float_clear/float_clear.md

 ### Float

-Normally, We'll suppose that all those `div` elements have been in a normal standard flow (標準流).
+Normally, We'll suppose that all those `div` elements have been in normal standard flow (標準流).

-CSS have provided an attribute named `float` to allow you to design block elements into a same line.
-If you set `float` to a `div`, you will find that this element will get rid of the original standard flow, and as following example, you will see that `div2` has get rid of the standard flow, and `div3` has been moved uppper following behind `div1`.
+CSS has provided an attribute named `float` to allow you to design block elements into the same line.
+If you set `float` to a `div`, you will find that this element will get rid of the original standard flow, and as the following example, you will see that `div2` has got rid of the standard flow, and `div3` has been moved upper following behind `div1`.

 <p>
 <p data-height="585" data-theme-id="21735" data-slug-hash="wWkJwQ" data-default-tab="css,result" data-user="aleen42" data-embed-version="2" data-pen-title="wWkJwQ" class="codepen">See the Pen <a href="http://codepen.io/aleen42/pen/wWkJwQ/">wWkJwQ</a> by aleen42 (<a href="http://codepen.io/aleen42">@aleen42</a>) on <a href="http://codepen.io">CodePen</a>.</p>